probprog/CSCS-summer-school-2017/README.md

 docker run --rm -it -p 8888:8888 -v $PWD:/workspace gbaydin/anglican-infcomp jupyter notebook --ip 0.0.0.0 --no-browser --allow-root
 ```

 This will start a Jupyter server inside the Docker container.
-In the terminal, you should see lines giving you a local url with an instance-specific token, which looks like this:
+In the terminal, you should see lines giving you a local url with an instance-specific token, which will look like this:

 ```
     Copy/paste this URL into your browser when you connect for the first time,